Colorado: Transportation

 Colorado's primary mode of transportation (in terms of passengers) is its highway system.
 Interstate 25 (I-25) is the primary north–south highway in the state, connecting Pueblo, Colorado Springs, Denver, and Fort Collins, and extending north to Wyoming and south to New Mexico.
 I-70 is the primary east–west corridor.
 It connects Grand Junction and the mountain communities with Denver and enters Utah and Kansas.
 The state is home to a network of US and Colorado highways that provide access to all principal areas of the state.
 Many smaller communities are connected to this network only via county roads.

 Denver International Airport (DIA) is the third-busiest domestic U.S. and international airport in the world by passenger traffic.
 DIA handles by far the largest volume of commercial air traffic in Colorado and is the busiest U.S. hub airport between Chicago and the Pacific coast, making Denver the most important airport for connecting passenger traffic in the western United States.

 Public transportation bus services are offered both intra-city and inter-city—including the Denver metro area's RTD services.
 The Regional Transportation District (RTD) operates the popular RTD Bus & Rail transit system in the Denver Metropolitan Area.
 As of January 2013 the RTD rail system had 170 light-rail vehicles, serving 47 mi of track.
-In addition to local public transit, intercity bus service is provided by Burlington Trailways, Bustang, Express Arrow, and Greyhound Lines.
+In addition to local public transit, intercity bus service is provided by Burlington Trailways, Bustang and Greyhound Lines.

 Amtrak operates two passenger rail lines in Colorado, the California Zephyr and Southwest Chief.
 Colorado's contribution to world railroad history was forged principally by the Denver and Rio Grande Western Railroad which began in 1870 and wrote the book on mountain railroading.
 In 1988 the "Rio Grande" was acquired, but was merged into, the Southern Pacific Railroad by their joint owner Philip Anschutz.
 On September 11, 1996, Anschutz sold the combined company to the Union Pacific Railroad, creating the largest railroad network in the United States.
 The Anschutz sale was partly in response to the earlier merger of Burlington Northern and Santa Fe which formed the large Burlington Northern and Santa Fe Railway (BNSF), Union Pacific's principal competitor in western U.S. railroading.
 Both Union Pacific and BNSF have extensive freight operations in Colorado.

 Colorado's freight railroad network consists of 2,688 miles of Class I trackage.
 It is integral to the U.S. economy, being a critical artery for the movement of energy, agriculture, mining, and industrial commodities as well as general freight and manufactured products between the East and Midwest and the Pacific coast states.

 In August 2014, Colorado began to issue driver licenses to aliens not lawfully in the United States who lived in Colorado.
 In September 2014, KCNC reported that 524 non-citizens were issued Colorado driver licenses that are normally issued to U.S. citizens living in Colorado.